efernau/Docker-YetiForceCRM/README.md

 A Docker Compose environment which runs [YetiforceCRM](https://github.com/YetiForceCompany/YetiForceCRM/) in one container (php:7.1-apache)and a MySQL instance in another.

+We make reasonable efforts to support our work.
+Submit a GitHub [issue](https://github.com/efernau/Docker-YetiForceCRM/issues) if you have a security or other general question about this Docker image.

 ### Running with Docker Compose

 1. Install [Docker and Docker Compose](https://docs.docker.com/compose/install/)